Webzang

 Domain

 TLDR: if you use Gmail as your email client we recommend moving your domain emails to Zoho.
+[Jargon: Email Client means the program where you view and send emails].

 What POP Is and How It Works

 POP (usually POP3) is a one-way collection system.
-It allows you to receive and send emails using your domain email address, all within your gmail inbox.
+It allows you to receive and send emails using your domain email address, all within your Gmail inbox.

 How it operates